 - Technical issue

-You can delete any undesired group by making this group's color visible and then deleting all Modules referring to this group.
+You can delete any undesired group by making that group's color visible, then deleting all Modules included in that category.

-You can find all Modules that answer end-user questions about an already placed or future order.
+Find all Modules that answer visitor questions about an already placed or future order.
 Consequently, the bot answers are grouped as follows: